HanaOrg/Konbini/doc/README.md

 Both profile registration and package registration are GitHub Pull Request-based.
 You open a single PR on the registry repository, and if it merges, you are automatically in.
 We manually review PRs to ensure only legitimate developers (and no scammers) join Konbini.

-**Your Pull Request MUST comply with the following criteria**, where `USER` is your unique author name:
+**Your Pull Request MUST comply with the following criteria**, where `USER` is your (unique) author name:

-- **Includes a `USER.yaml` file.** This is your "author manifest" and includes relevant info about you, following [this specification](#author-manifest-specification).
+- Your PR **must include a `USER.yaml` file.** This is your "author manifest" and includes relevant info about you, following [this specification](#author-manifest-specification).
-- **Includes a `USER.asc` file.** _**Developers are required to provide a public PGP key.**_ This signature will be used to validate binaries of your package against it.
-Each binary you distribute must be signed with this PGP key.
+- Your PR **must include a `USER.asc` file IF publishing directly to Konbini.** This signature will be used to validate binaries of your package against it. **Each binary you distribute must be signed with this PGP key.**
+    - If you **do not publish directly to Konbini**, meaning all your packages are aliased, you still need an author manifest but not a PGP signature.
+    - For convenience, Konbini can automatically generate a compliant PGP signature, and make it faster to sign your executables with it.
+Run `kbi learn sign` from the Konbini CLI to learn to use it.
-- **Is properly routed.** Both files you made should be in a `/SCOPE/LEVEL/` directory.
+- Your PR **must be properly routed.** Files you make should be in a `/SCOPE/LEVEL/` directory.
-    - The root of the repo contains two directories: `org/` and `usr/`.
-These are the two SCOPE directories; use `usr/` if you are publishing software by yourself or `org/` if you are publishing software by an organization (does not need to be legally established whatsoever; a "collab org" you and your friends made, for example, should use the `org/` directory).
+    - The root of the repo contains two "scope" directories: `org/` and `usr/`.
+Use `usr/` if you are publishing software by yourself or `org/` if you are publishing software by an organization.
-    - Inside `org/` or `usr/`, you'll find subdirectories named using the first two letters of your username, used to group entries by initials and optimize HTTP queries.
-These are the LEVEL directories, and use THE INITIALS of the content that lives inside.
-In other words: if your `USER` is called "foobar", for example, you should contribute your files to `fo/foobar.*` (well, `usr/fo/foobar.*` more precisely).
+    - Inside `org/` or `usr/`, you'll find "level" subdirectories named using the first two letters of any existing username.
+If your `USER` is called "foobar", for example, you should contribute your files to `fo/foobar.*` (well, `usr/fo/foobar.*` or `org/fo/foobar.*`, more precisely).
-- **Uses lowercase for all filenames.** UNIX systems differentiate `foobar.file` and `Foobar.file` - and we use filenames to define usernames.
+- Your PR **must use lowercase for all filenames.** Unix systems differentiate `foobar.file` and `Foobar.file` - and we use filenames to define usernames.
 This could lead to `usr.foobar` and `usr.Foobar` existing as separate users, therefore your filenames must be entirely lowercase.

 ### Author manifest specification

 Depending on whether the manifest is for a USER or an ORGANIZATION, two different specifications apply.
-Below proceed both specifications in the format of YAML files - same format you'll use to create them.
-After each key, the data type (as in JavaScript) is displayed.
+Below proceed both specifications in the format of YAML files - **same format you'll use to create them**.
+After each key, the data type is provided.

+> [!IMPORTANT]
-> [!IMPORTANT] > **In both manifest files**, `name` defines your DISPLAY name, not username.
+> **In both manifest files**, `name` defines your DISPLAY name, not username.
 Your username is filesystem based and follows a `scope.username` format.
-If your manifest file is called `foobar.yaml` and exists in the `org/` directory, your unique `author_id` is `org.foobar`; and if your package's manifest file is `foo.yaml`, your package's unique ID is `foo`.
+If your manifest file is called `foobar.yaml` and exists in the `org/` directory, your unique author ID is `org.foobar`; and if your package's manifest file is `foo.yaml`, your package's unique ID is `foo`.
 >
 > **Manifest filenames (and thus package and user IDs) must be of at least two characters.**

-> [!NOTE]
-> You must use YAML format for the manifest file.

 #### User manifest